-E. CONCLUSIONS
+CONCLUSIONS

-In the last three decades of the 20th Century, the worldwide decline in birth rates and increased life expectancy generated demographic ageing not only in the populations of industrial countries, but in developing ones too.
-The worldwide process of demographic ageing will continue in the 21st Century.
+In the last three decades of the twentieth century, the worldwide decline in birth rates and increased life expectancy generated demographic ageing not only in the populations of industrialized countries, but in developing ones, too.
+The worldwide process of demographic ageing will continue in the twenty-first century.
 By mid-century, the ageing index in Germany will have doubled or trebled.
-This is largely attributable to the decreasing numbers in the younger age cohorts coming through, and only secondarily due to increasing life expectancy.
-Demographic ageing so thoroughly undermines the effectiveness of the statutory insurance system, including the solidarity between generations encapsulated in the pay-as-you-go method of financing state benefits, that it is becoming a matter of ever growing urgency to develop other forces of cultural integration between younger and older generations as a substitute for the solidarity formerly underpinned by the population's demographic structure.
+This is largely attributable to the ever-decreasing numbers in the younger age cohorts, and due only secondarily to increasing life expectancy.
+Demographic ageing so thoroughly undermines the effectiveness of the statutory insurance system, including the solidarity between generations encapsulated in the pay-as-you-go method of financing State benefits, that it is becoming a matter of ever-growing urgency to develop other forces of cultural integration between younger and older generations as a substitute for the solidarity formerly underpinned by the population's demographic structure.

 Yet in practice, the opposite trend is operating.
 Now that competition among economies predominates on a global scale and economic action in general is increasingly driven solely by the competitive principle, the link between economic competitors and their responsibility towards society, based on a principle of solidarity, is steadily on the wane.
-Indeed, there is even a tendency for the normal competitive principle to be perverted in the phenomenon of hypercompetition, in which cooperation and coexistence are no longer regarded as worthy aims, but the destruction of a competitor's entire trading basis is.
+Indeed, there is even a tendency for the normal competitive principle to be perverted in the phenomenon of hypercompetition, in which cooperation and coexistence are no longer regarded as a worthy aim, but the destruction of a competitor's entire trading basis is so regarded.
 The demo-economic paradox of a declining number of live births per woman while the level of economic development and per capita incomes increase is one of the key consequences of this underlying trend.

 Economic globalization leads to demographic destabilization, compelling drastic reforms to be made in statutory welfare insurance systems.
-Nor can the pressure for social reform exerted by demographic change be resisted by allowing high levels of immigration of well qualified people.
-Indeed, large-scale, uncontrolled immigration of relatively unskilled people into Germany - representing several times the number of "permanent" immigrants to the United States per 1,000 of population (OECD, 1996, p.
-15) - has actually exacerbated the demographically driven problems by posing large additional burdens on the welfare state instead of helping to alleviate them.
+Nor can the pressure for social reform exerted by demographic change be resisted by allowing high levels of immigration of well-qualified people.
+Indeed, large-scale, uncontrolled immigration of relatively unskilled people into Germany-representing several times the number of "permanent" immigrants to the United States of America per 1,000 of population (Organisation for Economic Co-operation and Development, 1997, p.
+15)-has actually exacerbated the demographically driven problems by laying large additional burdens on the welfare State instead of helping to alleviate them.

-In Germany, the "pact between the generations" - i.e., the demographically underpinned basis of solidarity for the statutory social insurance system - has already been so critically weakened that the pay-as-you-go system of funding retirement pensions can only now be maintained with the aid of substantial grants out of general taxation to boost the revenue side.
-Without these subsidies, the current contribution rate would be 24%, not 20% as it actually is.
-In future, the pay-as-you-go system will inevitably have to be supplemented by individual private pension plans, i.e. on a "fully funded" basis for each future pensioner.
+In Germany, the "pact between the generations"-that is to say, the demographically underpinned basis of solidarity for the statutory social insurance system-has already been so critically weakened that the pay-as-you-go system of funding retirement pensions can now be maintained only with the aid of substantial grants out of general taxation to boost the revenue side.
+Without these subsidies, the current contribution rate would be 24 per cent, not 20 per cent as it actually is.
+In future, the pay-as-you-go system will inevitably have to be supplemented by individual private pension plans, in other words, set up on a "fully funded" basis for each future pensioner.
 The investment yield inherent in such fully funded pensions will then be able to accompany (but not fully replace) the demographic guarantee of solidarity inherent in the pay-as-you-go system.